jcaip/jcaip.github.io/_posts/2019-10-01-Embeddings-Cooccurrence.md

 \end{bmatrix}
 $$

-We can get the targets matrix by taking the BOW encoding of every sentence and taking the subsequent transpose and inner product we can get our targets matrix.
+After we dot this matrix with it's transpose we get our unnormalized targets matrix.

-Doing this for each sentence in the minibatch yields a $M \in \mathbb{R}^{b \times \lvert V \rvert}$ where $b$ is the batch size.

 $$
 targets = BOW(BOW^T) = \begin{bmatrix}